raghavthapar/Github-Notes/BehindTheScenes.md

 ### `git cat-file -p <object-hash>`

 This command returns the data that is stored in the hash that we have provided it

+## Blobs

+- Abbreviation of Binary Large Objects.
+- These are the object types which Git uses to store content of our files
+- These don't even store the name of the file or any other data related to it.
+It just stores the contents of the file